ec-jrc/lisflood-code/docs/3_step2_preparing-setting-file/index.md

 ### Initial conditions: OS LISFLOOD prerun, cold start, warm start

-OS LISFLOOD prerun simulation has the purpose to adequately initialize the state of the slow storages, namely grounwater zone and soil.
+OS LISFLOOD prerun simulation has the purpose to adequately initialize the state of the slow storages, namely groundwater zone and soil.
 OS LISFLOOD prerun can also be referred to as initialization run.
 This simulation must always be performed.
 OS LISFLOOD prerun output must be used to initialize the OS LISFLOOD cold start run.

-OS LISFLOOD cold start run and warm start run deliver the actual model outputs to be usef for analysis/forecasts.
+OS LISFLOOD cold start run and warm start run deliver the actual model outputs to be used for analysis/forecasts.

-OS LISFLOOD cold start run takes as input the OS LISFLOOD prerun output for the slow storages, while fast(er) respoding storages (e.g. channel volume) are set to bogus values.
-It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) respoding storages.
+OS LISFLOOD cold start run takes as input the OS LISFLOOD prerun output for the slow storages, while fast(er) responding storages (e.g. channel volume) are set to bogus values.
+It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) responding storages.

-OS LISFLOOD warm start resumes the computations from the end states of a preceeding simulation (cold start or warm start).
+OS LISFLOOD warm start resumes the computations from the end states of a preceding simulation (cold start or warm start).

 A dedicated chapter about [model initialization](../3_step4_model-initialisation/index.md) provides more in-depth explanations of model prerun (initialization), cold start, and warm start.